 Published January 1, 2014

 Ava Lavender comes from a long line of peculiarly gifted women who’ve been unlucky in love.
 She relates her family history beginning with her great-grandparents and their journey from France to the United States in the early 1900s.
 Ava’s grandmother is the surviving member of her small family by the time she marries.
 Desperate to escape the bitter memories of her lost loved ones, Emiliene and her husband head west, finally settling in a small Washington town.
 Emiliene bears one child, Ava’s mother, before her husband dies.
-Each member of Emiliene’s family bears some peculiarity, and it seems Viviane, … Continue reading
+Each member of Emiliene’s family bears some peculiarity, and it … Continue reading

 The Book Thief

 Published March 14, 2006 (Orig. published 2005)